By Dr Umberto Russo MBBS (Adelaide) FRACGP

 Your GP should be your first port of call for all your health care issues.
 Only call 13SICK when it’s urgent and you can’t wait to see your own GP.

-Dr Umberto Russo MBBS (Adelaide) FRACGP is the General Manager of Clinical Governance in South Australia for National Home Doctor Service.
-He has more than 23 years experience both as a GP and a visiting home doctor, with a special interest in after hours medical care.
+Dr Umberto Russo MBBS (Adelaide) FRACGP is the Chief Medical Officer for 13SICK, National Home Doctor.
+He has more than 25 years experience both as a GP and a visiting home doctor, with a special interest in after hours medical care.